 The Foundation is pleased to award the 2018 Premier Partner in Research Award to the Florida Physical Therapy Association (FPTA).

 Over the years, the Foundation has presented this award to select organizations who have made generous and long-standing contributions critical to the success of the Foundation and its mission.
-To date, the FPTA has donated over $180,000 in support of physical therapy research.
+To date, the FPTA has donated $186,000 in support of physical therapy research.
 Florida was a lead supporter of the Foundation’s research study on “The Influence of Physical Therapy Referral Characteristics and Practices on Quality, Cost Effectiveness, and Utilization Patterns” and also generously contributed to the Center of Excellence for Health Services Research Campaign.
 The FPTA is a regular supporter of various annual Foundation events and fundraisers.

 2017: Academy of Geriatric Physical Therapy